yanndebray/matlab-with-python-book/1_intro.md

 At that time MATLAB was not yet a programming language.
 It had no file extension (m-scripts), no toolboxes.
 The only available datatype was matrices.
-The graphic capabilities were asterisks drawn on the screen (not Astérix The Gaul).
+The graphic capabilities were asterisks drawn on the screen.

 <img src="./media/image3.gif" />